After the initial conversion of a schematic to PCB, it is time to learn how to manage EasyEDA's PCB Design Editor.

 Such as: Track, Pad, Via, Text, Arc, Circle, Move, Hole, Image, Canvas Origin, Connect Pad to Pad, Copper Area, Solid Region, Measure/Dimension, Rect, Group/Ungroup. etc.

 In the schematic editor, we use Wire or the

 W Hotkey to connect Pins, in a similar way in the PCB editor, we use Track to connect Pads.
 Track allows you to draw PCB tracks and can be found on the PCB Tools palette or using the

 Some Tips about Track.

-Single click to start drawing a track.
+1. Single click to start drawing a track.
 Single click again to pin the track to the canvas and continue on from that point.
 Right click to end a track.
 Double right-click to exit track mode.

-Changing the active layer will automatically insert a Via:
+B) for changing the active layer will automatically insert a Via: